lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-01-20

+I've been prepping for spring classes starting this week.
+In the afternoon I met with UW students who will conduct usability studies on L5.
+In the evening I updated the UI for the [purch.us redirectory](https://purch.us/), a bookmarks page and short-url redirector for long URLs or hard-to-find locations on the Purchase website.

 ## 2026-01-19

-I attended the Coop Cloud meetup at Ridgewood Commons today and saw a ton of old friends and some new ones.
-We talked about deploying shared infrastructure and I tried out their tool abra and deployed hedgedoc to a temporary server.
+I attended the [Coop Cloud](https://coopcloud.tech/) meetup at Ridgewood Commons today and saw a ton of old friends and some new ones.
+We talked about deploying shared infrastructure and I tried out their tool [abra](https://docs.coopcloud.tech/abra/) and deployed hedgedoc to a temporary server.
 In the evening I went to the last night of the New Ear Festival at Fridman Gallery.
-It was great to reconnect with Luke and Sara.
+It was great to reconnect with Luke and Sara (Lucky Dragons).
 We chatted about a ton of past and current things.
 Then they performed as the headliners tonight.
 The other performers were strong as well.
 A great, varied music festival.

 ## 2026-01-16